varnish/Varnish-Book/varnish_book.rst

    For simplicity, we use the ``-i`` option to include only the ``Begin`` and ``Link`` tags.

    For more information about the format and content of all Varnish shared memory logging (VSL) tags, see the VSL man page by typing ``man vsl``.
-   The workflow of Varnish is detailed in Section `VCL Basics`_.
+   The workflow of Varnish is detailed in the `VCL Basics`_ chapter.

    To reproduce the example, issue ``http -p hH http://localhost/``, and then the ``varnishlog`` command as above.
    The ``-d`` option processes all recorded entries in Varnish log.